operator-framework/operator-controller/docs/Tasks/uninstall-an-operator.md

----
-layout: default
-title: Deleting an operator from the cluster
-nav_order: 4
-parent: Tasks
----

-Deleting an operator is as simple as deleting an existing Operator CR:
+Uninstalling an operator is as simple as deleting an existing Operator CR:

 ```bash
 $ kubectl get operators